8 Easy Ways to Save Energy This Fall

 09/20/2024

-With the onset of cooler temps this fall, many of us will be scouring the internet for easy ways to save energy at home--that’s probably why you’re here, now, in fact, reading this blog.
+With the onset of cooler temps this fall, many of us will be scouring the internet for easy tips on how to save energy at home--that’s probably why you’re here, now, in fact, reading this blog.
 The internet is, after all, full of lots of great tips.
 But they’re mostly the same tips, so we’d thought we’d share a few of the lesser-known ways you can cut costs this season—and just in time for the first official day of fall on Sept.
 22!

 1. Seal outlets, switches and wall plates.
 Although they may seem inconsequential, outlets, switches and wall plates that leak cold air could have an impact on your heating expenses this season.
 An easy fix is to purchase foam gaskets made just for such applications.
 After you’ve picked up a few from your local home improvement store or online, simply unscrew your outlet and switch plates from the wall and apply these self-sticking energy savers.
 Then reconnect your outlet and switch plates to the wall.